Anananas42/Simulation_Mass_on_a_spring/README.md

 The simulation must be reset in order to apply given values!

-- Simulation uses automatically analytical method when no external force is applied (that is when A=0).
-Otherwise numerical method is used.
+- Simulation automatically uses an analytical method when no external force is applied (that is when A=0).
+Otherwise the numerical method is used.
 The analytical method is incorrect in overdamped case - see Disclaimer.
 Everything else works correctly.

 ![screenshot_mass_spring_sim](https://user-images.githubusercontent.com/43809508/139278711-18033059-6ba9-409e-9c20-4a469eca380f.png)